Steve Scalise drops out of Speaker’s race

-House Majority Leader Steve Scalise (R-La.) on Thursday dropped out of the race for Speaker, just one day after he won the Republican nomination for the role.
+House Majority Leader Steve Scalise (R-La.) dropped out of the race for Speaker on Thursday, just one day after he won the Republican nomination for the role.

+It’s not clear where the fractured Republican conference will go next, as the House closes in on 10 days without an elected Speaker.
+House GOP members are scheduled to meet at 10 a.m.
+Friday morning to discuss the internal election for a Speaker nominee, and consider changing rules to select one.

-He added, “This country is counting on us to come back together.
-This House of Representatives needs a Speaker and we need to open up the House again.
+Scalise added: “This country is counting on us to come back together.
+This House of Representatives needs a Speaker, and we need to open up the House again.
 But clearly, not everybody is there.
 And there’s still schisms that have to get resolved.”

 Those schisms were on full display this week.

-Scalise won the Republican nomination over Judiciary Committee Chair Jim Jordan (R-Ohio) by a vote of 113-99.
-Jordan threw his support to Scalise but many of his supporters didn’t follow.
+Scalise won the Republican nomination over Judiciary Committee Chairman Jim Jordan (R-Ohio) by a vote of 113-99.
+Jordan threw his support to Scalise, but many of his supporters didn’t follow.

 After Scalise’s announcement, Rep. Dan Meuser (R-Pa.) said multiple lawmakers were encouraging Jordan to run for Speaker again.